vzaar/chunked-browser-upload-reference-implementation/README.md

 - **vzaar php sdk** at the time of writing this reference implementation is using an experimental version of the API
 - **jQuery** & **Bootstrap** for the uploader UI

-Howw to get started with the reference library
+How to get started with the reference library
 ----------------------------------------------

 Either serve this entire directory from an existing web server, or use the PHP development web server.